Windows 10 Fixes

 As a new "feature" in the Creators Update, Windows's system d3d files now take priority over local d3d files.
 (Those inside the game-folders).
 This causes all kinds of errors.
 Crashes, messed up graphics, extreme slowdowns, and some games that won't even launch.
-Graphical renders like ENB or ReShade have
+Shaders like ENB or ReShade have